Rocky Mount, North Carolina: 19th century

 A post office was established at the falls of the Tar River on March 22, 1816.
-At this point, the name "Rocky Mount" officially appears in documented history, undoubtedly referring to the rocky mound at the falls of the Tar River.
-The second cotton mill in North Carolina followed soon thereafter, Rocky Mount Mills, in 1818.
-Its proprietors were two entrepreneurs and Joel Battle, grandson of an original colonial settler to the area.
-Joel bought out the other proprietors before turning over the enterprise to his cousin James Smith Battle.
-The mill's spindles were initially operated by slaves until the 1850s and then worked exclusively by white women and girls.
-This female working arrangement lasted for the rest of the century.
+At this point, the name "Rocky Mount" officially appears in documented history, referring to the rocky mound at the falls of the Tar River.
+Rocky Mount Mills, the second cotton mill in the state of North Carolina, was built there soon after in 1818.
+Its proprietors were two entrepreneurs and Joel Battle, grandson of an original colonial settler here.
+Battle bought out the other proprietors before turning over the enterprise to his cousin James Smith Battle.
+Until the 1850s, the mill operated with the labor of enslaved African Americans.
+They also comprised most of the labor on the cotton plantations.

+Beginning then, the mill owners hired exclusively white women and girls as mill workers for the rest of the century.

 The Battle family was also involved in the construction of the longest continuous railroad in the world up to that time, the Wilmington and Weldon Railroad, which ran about 2 mi east of the mill.
-It connected the area to major ports in Virginia to the north and the port of Wilmington to the south.
+It connected the area to major ports in Virginia to the north and the port of Wilmington, North Carolina to the south.
 The tracks first reached Rocky Mount on Christmas Eve in 1839.
-In 1840, a train of cars en route to Wilmington stopped in Rocky Mount to import some "Old Nash" for special toasts at opening festivities and from there the fame of Nash County apple brandy spread.
-The railroad exerted a powerful influence on the development of the town so that, in 1871, the county line moved from the Tar River to its present location in the center of the tracks.
-The Raleigh-Tarboro stage route also passed just below Rocky Mount (roughly where I-95 and U.S. 64 run today), and for a time was the logical debarking point for railroad travelers wishing to proceed east or west.
+In 1840, a train of cars en route to Wilmington stopped in Rocky Mount to import some "Old Nash" for special toasts at opening festivities.
+The fame of Nash County apple brandy spread from there.

+The railroad stimulated development of the town.
+In 1871, the county line was moved from the Tar River to its present location in the center of the tracks.
+The Raleigh-Tarboro stage route also passed just south of Rocky Mount (roughly where I-95 and U.S. 64 run today), and for a time was the logical debarking point for railroad travelers wishing to proceed east or west.

-The surrounding region was raided in 1863 during the Civil War by Union troops under the command of Brigadier General Edward E. Potter.
-The mill, which supplied Confederate yarn and cloth, was burned down.
-The mill was rebuilt after the war ended.
-On February 19, 1867, the village outside the mill was incorporated as a town.
+During the Civil War, the surrounding region was raided in 1863 by Union troops under the command of Brigadier General Edward E. Potter.
+They burned down the mill, which supplied Confederate yarn and cloth.
+After the war ended, the owners rebuilt the mill.
+On February 19, 1867, the village outside the mill, which was largely devoted to worker housing, was incorporated as a town.

-The latter half of the 19th century saw the tobacco industry take shape in the state.
+In the latter half of the 19th century, the tobacco industry became established in the state.
 Adjacent to the sandy coastal plain, Rocky Mount was well situated to take advantage of the rapidly rising demand for brightleaf tobacco that grew best in the sandy soil.
 Tobacco also shaped the city's social life.
-Warehouses where tobacco was stored and marketed began hosting balls for the community in the 1880s that became known as "june germans" for the time of year and style of dance.
+Warehouses where tobacco was stored and marketed began hosting balls for the community in the 1880s; these became known as "june germans" for the time of year and style of dance.
 June Germans eventually transformed into all-night dance parties and attracted musicians and socialites from miles around well into the 1900s.
 By the end of the 19th century, tobacco had surpassed King Cotton as the town's primary agricultural product.